ibolmo/cametrics/docs/report.rst

 ManyEyes [#]_
 =============

 ManyEyes, by the IBM's Visual Communication Lab, allows the community to take public data sets and visualize them from a slew of available visuals.
 Due their strong focus on visualizations, they have lacked support many of the criteria.
-The social and the wide variety of visualization options, however, could and should be implemented in Cametrics in the future.
+We plan to support a ManyEyes format, to help the organizers use the ManyEyes social and wide variety of visualization options.

 .. [#] http://manyeyes.alphaworks.ibm.com/manyeyes/